quanterall/HaskellMaterials/basics/01-values-and-functions.md

 Here we are saying that `putStrLn` will take whatever our `case` expression returns, meaning it in this case always will have to return a `String`.
-What this means is that `case` expressions have to return values of the same type in all branches and indeed there is no "empty case" where we return `void` or the like.
+What this means is that `case` expressions have to return values of the same type in all branches and there is no "empty case" where we return `void` or the like.

-As we saw in the previous example we can indeed execute actions in our case branches.
+As we saw in the previous example we can execute actions in our case branches.
 That example, where we printed a string in each branch of the `case`, worked because we were constructing an action of type `IO ()` in each branch when we executed `putStrLn ...`.

 ## A note on functions, their parameter order and partial application